Jahandar Shah: War of succession

 A war of succession began as Bahadur Shah lay on his deathbed in 1712.
-The most powerful prince at the time of his death was his second son Azim-us-Shan, who had amassed significant resources as the subahdar of Bengal.
+The most powerful prince at the time of his death was his second son Azim-ush-Shan, who had amassed significant resources as the subahdar of Bengal.
 Jahandar Shah was the weakest, with little-to-no military power or funds.

 Unlike previous Mughal wars of succession, the outcome of this war was engineered by a noble, Zulfiqar Khan, the mir bakhshi and one of the most powerful figures in the Mughal empire.
-He built an alliance between Jahandar Shah, and his younger brothers Rafi-us-Shan and Jahan Shah, proposing to them that they could divide the empire between them upon victory (with Zulfiqar Khan serving as their common mir bakhshi).
+He built an alliance between Jahandar Shah, and his younger brothers Rafi-ush-Shan and Jahan Shah, proposing to them that they could divide the empire between them upon victory (with Zulfiqar Khan serving as their common mir bakhshi).
 Azim-us-Shan was defeated and killed, following which Jahandar Shah broke the alliance and turned on his brothers, defeating them and killing them with the help of Zulfiqar Khan, emerging as the victor of the succession struggle.